Coaching course FAQs

 Why should I do any formal training if I am going to be a coach?

-Completing any British Rowing training or qualification is about so much more than simply achieving a certificate.
-Each piece of learning will help you to broaden your thinking, and help you find the right solutions to any challenges you may encounter in your coaching environment.
-British Rowing recommends that anyone in a coaching role should hold a recognised coaching certificate.
+Completing any British Rowing training or qualification is so much more than achieving a certificate.
+Each piece of training will help you to broaden your thinking, and help you find the right solutions to any challenges you may encounter in your coaching environment.
+In the interests of developing high standards and consistency across the sport, British Rowing recommends that anyone in a coaching role should hold a recognised coaching certificate.

 I do not know where to start.
 What are my options?

-The Assistant Coach Training is aimed at anyone coaching under the supervision of a more experienced or qualified coach.
-You might choose this training because you are part of a coaching team, or maybe undertake casual employment at a club, school, sports centre or university.
-It ensures you understand the fundamental principles of coaching rowing in a modern society and is suitable for a coach working in any discipline of the sport including adaptive and coastal rowing.
+The training is aimed at anyone coaching under the supervision of a more experienced or qualified coach, or for anyone building the foundation modules to complete the Coach qualification.
+As an example, you might choose this training because you are part of a coaching team, or maybe undertake casual employment at a club, school, sports centre or university.
+It ensures you understand the fundamental principles of coaching rowing in a modern society and is suitable for a coach working in any discipline of the sport including adaptive, fixed seat and coastal rowing.

 I am already a very experienced coach, do I need to go through a formal course of learning?

-For coaches who have an in-depth understanding of their role, we can offer a direct assessment for the Club Coach qualification.
+For coaches who have an in-depth understanding of their role, credible experience, and a reliable reference, we can offer a Direct Assessment or Recognition of Prior Learning for the Club Coach qualification until September 2026 (this will then align with the new Coach qualification).
 If you would like to discuss this with us, please contact [email protected] so we can help you establish your suitability for this process.

 Is there a particular order I should complete the Assistant Coach Training modules in?

 The programme consists of four modules, made up of three online classrooms and one face-to-face practical day.
-We recommend you complete the online classrooms prior to the practical day, but if it is more convenient for you to complete the practical day sooner, this won’t be an issue.
+The online classrooms can be completed in any order, and the practical day should be completed last.

 Which course should I take if I want to embark on a career in coaching?

 This will depend on the role you are looking to apply for.
-Both the Assistant Coach Training and the Club Coach Certificate are recognised formal coaching credentials.
-If you will be working under the supervision of another coach then the Assistant Coach Training is sufficient, but if you are aiming for a more independent role then the Club Coach is recommended.
+Both the Assistant Coach Training (ACT) and Coach are recognised formal coaching credentials.
+If you will be working under the supervision of another coach then the Assistant Coach Training is sufficient, but if you are aiming for a more independent role you can build on your ACT modules to achieve Coach which qualifies you to coach independently..

 Does the Assistant Coach Training allow me to take out British Rowing COACH membership?